 Highlights: Playful, Devoted, Intelligent

 The Volpini Italianos are descendants of the Spitz-type dogs, whose existence can be dated to 5,000 years back.
-During these ancient days, this breed was extremely popular among both Italian royalty as well as peasant farmers.
-They were versatile dogs.
+During these ancient days, this breed was extremely popular among both Italian royalty as well as common peasant farmers.
+Being versatile dogs, it’s easy to see why.

-However, the Volpini was traditionally used as watchdogs.
-They would bark to alert the much larger Mastiff-type guard dogs of potential intruders.
-But like many breeds, they declined in numbers in the 1960s.
-Breeders tried to revive the breed, but its original popularity was lost.
+The Volpini was traditionally used as watchdogs.
+They would work in tandem with much larger Mastiff-type guard dogs by barking and alerting them of potential intruders.
+But like many others, they declined in numbers in the 1960s.
+Breeders revived the breed, but its popularity was lost.

 - It is believed that Michelangelo had several Volpini throughout his life since he really enjoyed their company.